Zachary Wentz: WWE (2020–2022)

-Return to the independent circuit (2022–present)

-On June 9, it was announced that the Rascalz would be reforming with Miguel, Wentz and Reed, facing the team of Blake Christian, Nick Wayne and Fuego Del Sol at Warrior Wrestling 24 on June 26, only to be replaced by Dante Leon.

-Return to Impact/Total Nonstop Action Wrestling (2023–present)
+Return to Impact/Total Nonstop Action Wrestling (2023–2026)

 On the June 29, 2023 episode of Impact!, Wentz made his return to Impact Wrestling, attacking Chris Sabin during his match with Trey Miguel and reuniting The Rascalz as villains in the process.
 On August 27 at Emergence, Wentz and Miguel won the Impact World Tag Team Championship for the first time in their careers by defeating Subculture (Mark Andrews and Flash Morgan Webster).
 At Bound For Glory, Wentz and Miguel lost the Impact World Tag Team Championship to ABC (Ace Austin and Chris Bey), ending their reign at 55 days.
 Soon afterwards, Impact Wrestling announced that they would be rebranding back to the promotion's former name, Total Nonstop Action Wrestling (TNA), and in December, Wentz and Miguel re-signed with TNA.

 On the July 4, 2024 episode of TNA Impact!, Wentz seconded Miguel as he took on Leon Slater.
 The match ended in a no-contest when Charlie Dempsey of the NXT stable No Quarter Catch Crew (NQCC), attacked the other wrestlers, as well as the referee.
 On the July 11 episode of TNA Impact!, Dempsey, in his TNA in-ring debut, defeated Wentz, after interference from NQCC stablemate Myles Borne.
 After the match, TNA Director of Authority Santino Marella scheduled a six-man tag team match involving both stables.
 On the July 18 episode of TNA Impact!, Wentz, Miguel and Kushida were defeated by NQCC.
 In between tapings, Wentz and Miguel had reunited with Wes Lee on NXT, and at Slammiversary, The Rascalz defeated NQCC.
 On the August 8 episode of TNA Impact!, Wentz defeated Dante Chen and KC Navarro in a three-way match to qualify for an Ultimate X match at Emergence.
 On August 30 at Emergence, Wentz defeated champion Mike Bailey, Hammerstone, Jason Hotch, Laredo Kid and NXT's Riley Osborne in the Ultimate X match for TNA X Division Championship, winning it for the first time in his career.
 At Victory Road on September 13, Wentz lost the title to Mike Bailey, ending his reign at 14 days.